 The Battle of Richmond in 1862, part of the Perryville campaign, was one of the Confederacy's greatest tactical victories of the war.
-A self-guided tour brochure and a narrative on CD of the three engagements are available from the Richmond Tourism Department, 345 Lancaster Ave.
-(859) 626-8474
+A self-guided tour brochure and a narrative on CD of the three engagements are available from the Richmond Tourism Department, 531 West Main Street.
+(859) 626-8474.

 Also of interest in the Richmond area is White Hall State Historic Site, home of one of Kentucky's most outspoken emancipationists, Cassius Marcellus Clay.
 Clay was a newspaper publisher, Minister to Russia and friend of Lincoln, and was called "the lion of White Hall" for his fiery oratory.
 (859) 623-9178.
 Richmond is about 23 miles south of Lexington via I-75.
 An alternate scenic route is via Ky.
 169 (Tates Creek Road), crossing the Kentucky River via the Valley View Ferry.

 In Defense of the Kentucky River

 Towering walls of rock prevented easy crossing of the Kentucky River, but Confederate soldiers still managed to cross and re-cross by ford or ferry, creating havoc for Union Forces.
 In 1863, African American soldiers constructed fortifications high above the ford and ferry at Boonesboro, entirely by hand.
 The Civil War Fort at Boonesboro, part of a network of small defensive works proposed by Union Captain Thomas B. Brooks, never mounted permanent artillery.
 The Civil War Fort is 17 miles from Lexington.
 Head out Richmond Road all the way to the River.
 At 1924, turn right and go 1 mile.
 The colorful murals of the parking lot will be on your left.
 1250 Ford Road, Winchester.
 (859) 527-3131.